What’s new in version 1.1.20

 Security question enrollment in StoreFront

 Use StoreFront to allow users to enroll their answers to the security questions.
 When they are enrolled, they can reset domain passwords and unlock domain accounts.
-For more information, see Self-Service Password Reset in the StoreFront documentation.
+For more information, see the Self-Service Password Reset security questions section in Configure the authentication service.